IchanP/IoT-Summer/README.md

 - [InfluxDB](https://www.influxdata.com/) as the database for storing the sensor data.
 - [Grafana](https://grafana.com/) for visualizing the data stored in the InfluxDB.

 It is entirely possible to scale this project to include more sensors and more functionality.
 The Raspberry Pi has more than enough computing power to handle more data transmissions and logic in Node-RED.
 The one consideration is the amount of data stored in the InfluxDB, as the Raspberry Pi has a limited amount of storage space.
-This can however be easily upgraded by using an external hard drive or a larger MicroSD card.
+This can, however, be easily upgraded by using an external hard drive or a larger MicroSD card.

-A choice was made between Telegraf and Node-RED for the integration between the different parts.
+A choice was made between [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) and Node-RED for the integration between the different parts.
 Node-RED was chosen due to its graphical interface, making the visualization of the data flow easier to understand.
-This stack could run using Telegraf as well and is, I believe, the more orthodox choice.
+This stack could run using Telegraf as well and is, the author believes, the more orthodox choice.

 Following is a visualization of the dataflow between the different parts of the project.
 It is not meant to be an exhaustive explanation of what happens to the data at each step, but rather a high-level overview of the data flow.